pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 Technically, [Deep Learning][deep-learning-wiki] is the application of Neural Networks where more than one hidden layer of neurons is involved.
 In the common form that it has pervaded the media today, it also usually involves a mixture of neural networks with other algorithms specifically applied to large datasets in a variety of areas.

 Don't know what that means?
 You're in the right place!
-The idea of this post cover just enough ground (in a very shallow way, pun sort-of intended) so that you can say the above paragraph out loud and understand what it means.
+The idea of this post is to cover just enough ground (in a very shallow way, pun sort-of intended) so that you can say the above paragraph out loud and understand what it means.
 So the following questions that I'm sure are burning your stomach will be answered:

 1. What is a neuron?
 2. What is a neural network?